SymbolicML/DynamicExpressions.jl/docs/src/eval.md

 # Arguments
 - `X::AbstractMatrix{T}`: The data matrix, with each column being a data point.
 - `operators::OperatorEnum`: The operators used to create the `tree`.
-Note that `operators.enable_autodiff` must be `true`.
-This is needed to create the derivative operations.
 - `variable::Bool`: Whether to take derivatives with respect to features (i.e., `X` - with `variable=true`),
     or with respect to every constant in the expression (`variable=false`).
 - `turbo::Bool`: Use `LoopVectorization.@turbo` for faster evaluation.